 Updated and readily available resources are important if students are to perform at their best in class.
 The State of California adopts textbooks that meet quality standards established by the State Board of Education.
 The Chico Unified School District selects textbooks and other instructional materials from these state adoptions.
 All of the textbooks currently in use meet these standards.
-They were selected to match the needs of Chico students by a Task Force comprised of teachers and administrators and approved by the Board of Education.
+They were selected to match the needs of Chico students by a task force comprised of teachers and administrators and approved by the Board of Education.
 The CUSD convenes curricular task forces to review textbooks in core subject areas on the Kindergarten through 8th grade state adopted list concurrent with the adoption cycle.
-These standards aligned textbooks are in the hands of all students within two years of adoption.

 Core Curriculum Area Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
-Percent of Students Lacking Own Assigned Copy Reading/Language Arts McGraw-Hill / California Treasures - 2010 Yes 0 Mathematics McGraw Hill/Wright Group / Everyday Math - 2009 Yes 0 Science K-5 McMillan/McGraw Hill / California Science - 2007 6-8 Prentice Hall / Focus on California Science - 2007 Yes 0 History-Social Science Harcourt / Reflections - 2006 Yes 0 Foreign Language Meets State Guidelines 0 Health Meets State Guidelines 0 Visual and Performing Arts Meets State Guidelines
+Percent of Students Lacking Own Assigned Copy Reading/Language Arts McMillan/McGraw Hill / California Treasures Yes 0 Mathematics McGraw Hill/Wright Group / Everyday Math - 2009 Yes 0 Science K-5: McMillan/McGraw Hill / California Science - 2007 6-8: Prentice Hall / Focus on California Science - 2007 Yes 0 History-Social Science Harcourt / Reflections - 2006 Yes 0 Foreign Language Meets State Guidelines 0 Health Meets State Guidelines 0 Visual and Performing Arts Meets State Guidelines 0